Why Sleep Hygiene Matters for Mental Health

 What Is Sleep Hygiene?

-Sleep hygiene refers to the habits, behaviors, and environmental factors that support better sleep.
-Think of it as training your brain and body to recognize when it’s time to rest—and helping it follow through.
+Sleep hygiene refers to the habits, behaviors, and environment that support healthy sleep.
+Think of it as training your brain and body to recognize when it’s time to rest—and then following through.

 1. Keep a Consistent Sleep Schedule

-Go to bed and wake up at the same time every day (yes, even weekends).
-Your brain thrives on rhythm.
+Go to bed and wake up at the same time every day—even weekends.
+Your brain thrives on rhythm and predictability.

 2. Wind Down with a Routine

-Create a calming ritual before bed—like reading, stretching, or a warm shower.
+Create a calming ritual before bed, such as reading, stretching, or a warm shower.
 This signals your nervous system to slow down.

-Avoid phones, tablets, and bright lights at least 30–60 minutes before bed.
-Blue light can interfere with melatonin, the hormone that helps you fall asleep.
+Avoid phones, tablets, and TVs at least 30–60 minutes before bed.
+Blue light interferes with melatonin, the hormone that helps you fall asleep.

 5. Make Your Bedroom Sleep-Friendly

 Keep it cool, dark, and quiet.
-Consider blackout curtains, a white noise machine, or lavender oil to create a restful environment.
+Blackout curtains, white noise, or lavender essential oil can all create a restful environment.

 About the Author

-Elizabeth Boudreau-Boyer, LMFT, is a psychotherapist based in McKinney, TX.
-She specializes in EMDR, holistic therapy, and nervous system regulation for adults experiencing anxiety, PTSD, and stress-related challenges.
-Elizabeth offers in-person sessions in McKinney and telehealth across Texas.
+Elizabeth Boudreau-Boyer, LMFT is a psychotherapist in McKinney, TX.
+She specializes in EMDR, holistic therapy, and nervous system regulation for adults experiencing anxiety, trauma, and stress-related challenges.
+Elizabeth offers both in-person sessions and telehealth for clients across Texas.

 Disclaimer:

 This blog is for educational purposes only and is not a substitute for professional mental health care.
-If you're experiencing ongoing sleep issues or emotional distress, please consult with a licensed therapist or healthcare provider.
+If you’re experiencing ongoing sleep issues or emotional distress, please reach out to a licensed therapist or healthcare provider.